-Combustor removal instructions from the Use & Care Manual for your stove.

-Distilled water - 2 to 3 gallons, enough to completely cover the combustor by at least 2", three separate times.
-Do not use tap water - it may contain minerals that will reduce the effectiveness of the cleaning.

-White vinegar - 2 to 3 quarts, enough to make a 50/50 solution with the distilled water to cover the combustor once.

-A pot - large enough to preheat the cleaning solution and the rinse water.

-An old pot or roasting pan - large enough for the combustor to be covered with at least 2" of cleaning solution.
-The top surface of the combustor must be covered with cleaning solution at all times.
-Do not reuse the pot for cooking purposes.

-Plastic-coated wire (16 gauge multi-strand works well) - for use as a grab handle.
-Do not scrape the inside walls of the combustor.
+- Combustor removal instructions from the Use & Care manual for your stove. - Distilled water-2 to 3 gallons, enough to completely cover the combustor by at least 1/2", 3 separate times.
+Do not use tap water, it may contain minerals that will reduce the effectiveness of the cleaning. - White vinegar-2 to 3 quarts, enough to make a 50/50 solution with the distilled water. - A pot-large enough to preheat the cleaning solution and rinse water. - An old pot or roasting pan-larger enough for the combustor to be covered with at least 1/2" of cleaning solution.
+Do not reuse the pot for cooking purposes. - Plastic coated wire (16-gauge multi-strand)-for use as a grab handle. - Vacuum Cleaner(one used in the home) - Equipment for removing and reinstalling the combustor.

-Tools and materials required to remove and reinstall the combustor.

-Replacement Combustor Gasket (order prior to attempting cleaning procedure).

-Vacuum cleaner (one used in the home)

-- Cleaning Steps
+Cleaning Steps STEP 1